Schedule Your Diagnostic Consultation

 State property exemptions and no state sales tax attract many large data centers to Oregon.
 In fact, Facebook, Google, Apple, and Amazon all have huge data centers just outside of Portland.

-This area’s businesses also enjoy enterprise zones, in which the government gives various financial breaks to businesses such as tax benefits, special financing, and other incentives designed to encourage businesses to become established in this area.
-These financial benefits can save data centers tens of millions of dollars every year.
+This area’s businesses also enjoy enterprise zones, in which the government gives various financial breaks to businesses, such as tax benefits, special financing, and other incentives designed to encourage businesses to become established in this area.
+These financial benefits can save data centers tens of millions of dollars annually.

 Portland is beginning to nurture the technology companies, perhaps giving your data center another incentive to move to this area.

-Power just may be the single largest expense data centers incur.
-Because of this, finding a location that has low fuel expenses is ideal.
+Power may just be the single largest expense data centers incur.
+Because of this, finding a location with low fuel expenses is ideal.
 Besides being one of the most economical and environmentally friendly utility companies, Portland General Electric (PGE) ranks as one of the highest subset groups in the U.S., with no outages for the last 15 years.

-Many data centers use several redundant energy sources to ensure little to no downtime due to a power outage.
+Many data centers use several redundant energy sources to ensure minimal downtime due to a power outage.
 If the power is momentarily interrupted, the backup gas, diesel, or propane generators will automatically take over and keep the system running.

 Portland Colocation Costs and Those of the Pacific Northwest